bbonch/vue3-recaptcha2/README.md

   The name of your callback function, executed when the reCAPTCHA response expires and the user needs to re-verify
 - fail
   The name of your callback function, executed when reCAPTCHA encounters an error (usually network connectivity) and cannot continue until connectivity is restored.
 If you specify a function here, you are responsible for informing the user that they should retry
+- error
+  The name of your callback function, executed when reCAPTCHA fails to load.
+If you specify a function here, you are responsible for either reloading (e.g. by unmounting / re-mounting the component) or notifying the user that they should reload / retry